constantinedc/r-chess-pgn-viewer/README.md

 ##### For chrome

-After every change, reload the extension from the extensions menu in chrome (`chrome://extensions/`).
+After every change, reload the extension from the extensions menu in chrome - [chrome://extensions](chrome://extensions/).

 ##### For firefox

-After every change, run `jpm run` from the firefox folder.
-This should launch a new firefox instance with your latest changes.
+After every change, reload the extension from the extension debugging menu in firefox - [about:debugging](about:debugging).

 ### Packaging